gruel/AphorismToTEI/docs/index.rst

 Overview
 ########

-A Python module called AphorismToXML has been written by Jonathan Boyle and Nicolas Gruel (University of Manchester) to convert transcribed commentaries to `TEI <http://www.tei-c.org/index.xml>`_ compatible XML.
+A Python module called eXegis has been written by Jonathan Boyle and Nicolas Gruel (University of Manchester) to convert transcribed commentaries to `TEI <http://www.tei-c.org/index.xml>`_ compatible XML.